mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 app.Run();
 ```

-JWT Bearer has been added to the application and we should be able to run it to this point and see what happens.
-We now get exactly what we're looking for, a 401 unauthorized because we haven't supplied it with any kind of token.
-There would be additional steps to setup a way to aquire a token and make sure that we only allow valid tokens to be accepted, but that is out of scope of this post.
-The point is to demonstrate where to register dependencies and middleware and how to use them.
+JWT Bearer has been added to the application so let's run it and see what happens.
+We now get exactly what we're looking for, a `401 unauthorized` status because we haven't supplied it with any kind of token.
+There would be additional steps to setup a way to aquire a token and make sure that we only allow valid tokens to be accepted, but that is beyond the scope of this article.
+The main point of this article is to demonstrate where to register dependencies and middleware and how to use them.

-One last change we should make is to change the [Authorize] attribute to use a 'fluent syntax' instead like this:
+One last modification we should make is to change the [Authorize] attribute to use a 'fluent syntax' instead like this:

 ```C#
 //FROM THIS: